marcusruas/template-worker-service/readme.md

 - https://www.rabbitmq.com/ although MassTransit handles the messaging queues, it required a provider, so I opted for using RabbitMQ due to it being quite simple, providing a management dashboard and it's the most used provider for this kind of operations.
 I must say that though that changing the provider is easy and can be done in the Program.cs file of the application
 - https://www.learndapper.com/ This app uses Dapper as its provider for handling SQL Commands, as it's easy to use, have little to no configuration involved and is a very flexible library.
 - https://www.mongodb.com/docs/drivers/csharp/current/ This app also have a very basic implementation of an abstract class for handling NoSql commands and its connections.

+- https://github.com/moq/moq This package contains a few methods to mock objects more easily.
+- https://github.com/bchavez/Bogus This package contains Functions to generate bogus data.